-Improving productivity has been a pursuit of the modern human being from the start of civilization.
+Improving productivity has been a constant pursuit for modern human beings.
+It’s present even in the philosophy of ancient civilization.

 Somehow, we believe that productivity is something that became important after the industrial revolution.
 We assume that, because we live busy lives, we need to optimize our time—especially in the 21st century.